Breaking News- April 7, 2023

 Managing Agency: US Fish & Wildlife Service

-The Sheldon is a vast and rugged land that provides year-round habitat as well as major wintering areas for the Oregon-Nevada interstate antelope herd.
+The Sheldon is a vast and rugged land that provides year-round habitat as well as major wintering areas for the Oregon-Nevada interstate pronghorn herd.
+This is the largest protected land scape in Nevada managed exclusively for native wildlife species.
+The Sheldon is Nevada's Serengeti.

 This large volcanic upland has been dissected by numerous drainages (seasonal and perennial).
 While the resulting tables tend to have rolling upper surfaces, their boundaries often are steep or precipitous.
 Elevations range between 4,000 and 7,200 feet.